weslenng/weslenng/README.md

 ### About Me 🤔

-My name is Weslen Nascimento, I was born in Brazil, in 2000, and currently I live in São Paulo.
+My name is Weslen Guerreiro, I was born in Brazil, in 2000, and currently I live in São Paulo.
 I study computer science on my own and sometimes I make [cool things](https://github.com/weslenng-labs) with it

 - Currently learning some ML languages 🐫 💖
 - Working at [Red Ventures](https://www.redventures.com/) as Software Engineer ⚙️